Globalization, Governance and Security in Southeast Asia

 Asia area studies, peace and conflict resolution, environmental studies, public

 policy, anthropology, and/or sociology are invited to apply.
+All AU and non-AU (external) graduate students are also invited to apply.

 Students are required to make their own travel arrangements to Kuala Lumpur and from Jakarta.
 Students in the seminar will be housed in group accommodation for the duration of the seminar dates only; students staying in the region for the optional internship component will be responsible for their own housing during the internship period.